Sometimes you think everything’s been taken care of.

 “That reminds me of one other thing I want to ask.
 Do you have any idea why Leo wasn’t put in jail when the hospital had finished bandaging him up?
 The Walnut Creek police were supposed to keep track of him when he was at John Muir Hospital and then take him to jail.”

+Mr. Butler answered that question.
 “We don’t know what happened that allowed him to be released.
-That is a Walnut Creek police matter, and they are the ones who will have to investigate what went wrong with their procedures.”
+That is a Walnut Creek police matter, and they are the ones who will have to investigate what went wrong with their procedures.
+I suggest you ask your legal unit to ask the Walnut Creek Police for the answer to that question.”

 “Okay.
 That’s what I figured and what Officer Deering told me in the cafeteria.”